brendt/stitcher.io/src/content/blog/2018-10-24-array-merge-vs+.md

 PHP has several ways of combining two arrays into one.
+You can use `array_merge` or the `+` operator.
-There's a subtle difference between two methods though, a difference worth knowing.
+There's a subtle difference between these two methods though, a difference worth knowing.

 {{ ad:carbon }}